SeitaBV/v2g-liberty/README.md

-# FlexMeasures / Home Assistant integration
+# FlexMeasures / Home Assistant / Wallbox Quasar integration

-FlexMeasures integration for Home Assistant using AppDaemon.
+FlexMeasures integration for a Wallbox Quasar connected to Home Assistant using AppDaemon.

+This integration lets you add smart charge control to your Wallbox Quasar.
+Optimize the upcoming hours with an eye on energy prices, your solar generation or the CO2 content of the grid.
+(For now: only energy prices, the rest is to come)

+In practice, you can do the following via your Home Assistant, you can

+- Switch the charging strategy between user and automatic
+- In automatic mode, FlexMeasures is periodically asked to generate schedules, which Home Assistant translates into set points which it sends to the Wallbox Quasar via modbus.
+- Set targets (e.g. be charged 100% at 7am tomorrow) which prompts FlexMeasures to update its schedules.

 # Installation